Welcome to the Midleton Hillwalking Club Website

 - Want to join or renew your membership?
 Simply complete and return a club membership form, which can be downloaded here or from the downloads page.
 The membership fee is still only €45.
 (This includes affiliation and insurance from

-- Please note that the usual starting time for Grade C walks is now 9.00 am, and for Grade B walks is now 8.45 am.
+- Please note that the usual starting time for Grade C walks is 9.00 am, and for Grade B walks is 8.45 am, but will be confirmed by email.
 Only registered club members who have completed a minimum of two Grade C walks may participate in Grade B walks.

 - Membership, disclaimer, incident report and other forms are now available as .PDF or .DOC files from the Downloads page.
 Walk lists for Sunday walks and Saturday low-level walks are also available as .PDF files.